greydongilmore/FastSurfer/recon_surf/README.md

 1. the path to and the filename of the t1 image in the subject_list file is optional.
 2. you are not able to specify a custom, conformed t1 image via `--t1 <path>` (`run_fastsurfer.sh --seg_only` will always use `$subjects_dir/$subject_id/mri/orig.mgz`).

-Invoke the following command (make sure you have enough resources to run the given number of subjects in parallel or drop the `--parallel_subjects` flag to run them in series!):
+Invoke the following command (make sure you have enough resources to run the given number of subjects in parallel or drop the `--parallel_surf max` flag to run them in series!):

 ```bash
 singularity exec --no-home \